MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.environment.getqubitsavailabletouse.md

 ## Output : [Int](xref:microsoft.quantum.lang-ref.int)

 The number of qubits that could be allocated in a `using` statement.
 If the target machine being used does not provide this information, then`-1` is returned.

+## Remarks

+This operation is no longer supported, and will be removed in a futureversion.

 ## See Also